-In Part 1 of this series, we explored whether to adopt a puppy or an adult dog.
+In Part 1 of this 4-part series, we explored whether to adopt a puppy or an adult dog.

 We asked several questions to help you assess the type of canine companion that will best fit your lifestyle, energy level, and schedule.